 Black Rhinoceros

-The rhinoceros was one of the animals most affected by the hunt, and the specimens have been dramatically reduced.
-That is why the International Union for the Conservation of Nature has classified the rhino as a critically endangered species, dangerously at risk of extinction.
+The rhinoceros has been one of the animals to be most affected by hunting, and specimens have been drastically reduced.
+For this very reason, the International Union for Conservation of Nature has classified the rhino as a threatened species in critical status, dangerously endangered.